 Special thanks to "Anders", co-author of the Practical Survival blog http://thepracticalsurvivalist.blogspot.com/ for some of the information found on this page.

 What exactly is a GP WASR-10/63?
 Well, the "GP" means "General Purpose" -- bayonet lug and pistol grip.
-During the assault rifle ban (1986-2006), the WASR-10 was imported with a thumbhole stock, no bayonet lug, and used a single-stack, ten-round magazine.
-The GP WASR-10/63, however, is the "no-ban" version which makes it, more or less, a Pm.
+During the assault rifle ban for imported rifles (1989-present), the WASR-10 was imported with a thumbhole stock, no bayonet lug, and used a single-stack, ten-round magazine.
+After the sunset of the Federal Assault Weapons Ban (1994-2004), however, these imported rifles could be reconverted back into "non-sporting" rifles once in the United States.
+The GP WASR-10/63 is such a version which makes it, more or less, a Pm.
 Md.
 63 minus the full-auto.
 The "WASR" part?
 That stands for "Wassenaar Arrangement, Semi-automatic Rifle."
 For more information on this weird name, you might want to visit http://www.wassenaar.org/introduction/index.html.
-Unless I'm mistaken, the "10/63" is the model designation: originally due to it holding only ten rounds (WASR-10), but since this one is converted back to military appearance, they "63" comes from it being a copy of the Pm.
+Unless I'm mistaken, the "10/63" is the model designation: originally due to it holding only ten rounds (WASR-10), but since this one is converted back to military appearance, the "63" comes from it being a copy of the Pm.
 Md.
 63, which was the designation for this configuration of Romanian AKM.
 For the purposes of this review, I'm going to go ahead and show you this WASR after it has been converted back into standard Pm.
 Md.
 63 configuration, making it a closer clone of what the Romanian military would have used.
-Let's go ahead and take a look at it.
+Out-of-the-box WASRs will differ slightly in their furniture from this rifle, but not much else.
+Let's go ahead and take a look at the rifle.

 To clarify a bit before we move on, as mentioned, the Pm.
 Md.
 63 was the Romanian-made variant of the AKM(N).
 They changed relatively little on it compared to its Russian counterpart, save for the wooden foregrip built into the lower handguard that was introduced shortly after adoption.
 Honestly, that is the biggest and most evident difference between a Pm.
 Md.
 63 and an AKM(N).
-Anyway, as mentioned, this is a GP WASR-10/63: a civilian, Romanian AK variant.
-It is imported with regular, no-frills wooden furniture, but the Pm.
+As mentioned, this is a GP WASR-10/63: a civilian, Romanian AK variant.
+It is imported with "sporting" features in place by Century, converted back into "non-sporting" configuration by Century once Stateside, and then sold with standard AKM-pattern furniture.
+This particular rifle has surplus Pm.
 Md.
-63 furniture was added for replication purposes here (I figured a Romanian rifle would benefit from "true" Romanian furniture).
+63 furniture added after purchase (I figured a Romanian rifle would benefit from true Romanian furniture).
 Let's go ahead and take a closer look at some of this rifle's features as it sits in Romanian military configuration.

 Starting at the muzzle, we see this.
 Is the barrel broken?
 Is it supposed to be cut at this weird angle?
 Yes, actually, it is supposed to look like this.
 The AKM introduced what is known as a "slant brake" to the AK series.
 It indexes via the spring-loaded plunger on the front sight assembly that sits in a cut-out on the muzzle device itself.
 It functions by sitting to where the "cut" is at a 45 degree angle, up-and-right.
 How does this make it work?
 AKs naturally tended to recoil up-and-right, so forcing extra gases that way meant that the pressures from them would force the muzzle back down and left, helping negate a decent amount of muzzle movement when firing.
 Simple, but effective, just like the rest of the rifle.

 The WASR has standard AKM features, as it should, like the gas block seen here.
 The original AK had a ported gas tube and solid gas block, but, as you can see here, the AKM/WASR has a solid gas tube and ported gas block.
 The bayonet lug is also visible here at the forward-bottom part of the gas block.
-Its construction differs from the AK, but is in the same position.
+Due to aforementioned import restrictions, the WASR did not originally come into the United States with the bayonet lug present.
+This was a piece of metal welded on and shaped by Century.
+This explains its slightly different finish appearance and quick wear.

-Further down is the handguard retainer.
+Further back on the rifle is the handguard retainer.
 Pretty basic: it retains the lower handguard, but it also houses the forward sling "loop."
-The sling has a clip that attaches here, and this style of handguard retainer has been in use since 1959.
-Some of the AK variants in the early 1950s had the forward loop located on the gas block itself.
+The sling has a clip that attaches here, and this style of handguard retainer has been in use since the AKM was designed.
+This sling swivel location has been retained since except for on a handful of variants from China, Yugoslavia, etc.

 The main defining feature of Romanian AKMs (Pm.
 Md.
 63) is this: the wooden handguard with integral foregrip.
-It's angled forward, towards the muzzle: why, though?
+It's angled forward, towards the muzzle.
+Why, though?
 This was done to ensure it cleared the bottom of the magazine when loading and reloading, although it still only just barely clears it.
-Romanian AKMs with underfolding stocks had to have their foregrip facing rearward, however, to accommodate their underfolding stocks.
-To facilitate loading/unloading on these they simply shortened them to allow magazine clearance.
+Romanian AKMs with underfolding stocks had to have their foregrip facing rearward and shortened, however, to accommodate their underfolding stocks.
 The foregrip we see here is what was used on fixed-stock and side-folding wire-stocked rifles.

 Further down we see the defining feature of WASRs.
 Though built on a stamped receiver, just like the regular AKM, they lack one feature: a magazine well "dimple."
 As you can see here, the sides of WASR receivers are what is called "slab-sided."
-This is because the rifles are originally imported with ten-round, single-stack magazines that do not benefit from the receiver dimple.
-Thus, it was omitted.
-Upon being converted to use double-stack magazines, however, a steel insert performing the dimple's job is welded on either side of the magazine well to reduce magazine movement side-to-side.
+This is because the rifles do not feature the magazine well "dimples" present on almost any other AK.
+However, a steel insert performing the dimple's job is welded on either side of the magazine well to reduce magazine movement side-to-side.
+Many dislike the lack of dimples due to it being pretty much the only feature lacking from the WASR that would otherwise make it a near exact 1:1 AKM clone, but functionally, the dimple is not needed.
+This is reinforced by Albanian military AKs lacking dimples and even many early Russia Saiga sporting rifles not featuring magazine well dimples on their receivers.

 Further back is the fixed buttstock made of laminated wood.
 The Romanians kept the early style of sling swivel location on their rifles: far back and bottom.
 At the end of this page, you'll notice two holes in the wrist of the buttstock on the left-hand side.
 I've seen a few stocksets brought back from the Balkans with this "feature," and it turns out that some soldiers had been relocating their sling swivels to various locations on the buttstock to fit their personal preference.